Generic name: rotigotine (transdermal) [ roe-TIG-oh-teen ]

 Wash your hands with soap and water after applying or removing the patch.

-If you are using this medication for RLS, call your doctor if your symptoms get worse, if they occur in the morning or earlier than usual in the evening, or if you feel restless symptoms in your hands or arms.
+If you are using rotigotine for RLS, call your doctor if your symptoms get worse, or if they start earlier in the day than usual.

 The rotigotine patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the patch before undergoing such a test.